bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

 For the developers it is used to build stuff but for attacker JavaScript is used for breaking stuff.

-For more please visit: [Javascript.info](http://javascript.info/)
+For more please visit: [JavaScript.info](http://javascript.info/)

 ### What you can do with JavaScript?

 As I said JavaScript is everywhere.

-Previously JavaScript was only used in browser to build interactive web application, later with the support of huge community and companies i.e. Google and Facebook, this days you can build a complete -
+Previously JavaScript was only used in browser to build interactive web application, later with the support of huge community and companies i.e. Google and Facebook, this day's you can build a complete -

 1. Web/Mobile applications. </br>
 2. Real-time networking apps (chats, video streaming).</br>